ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

     - [Remove a shared processor pool from the placement group](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#remove-from-shared-processor-pool-placement-group)
     - [List all shared processor pool placement groups](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-shared-processor-pool-placement-groups)

-- The command [Create a server instance](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-instance-create) is updated to include a new option for shared processor pool.
+- The command [Create a server instance](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-instance-create) is updated to include following two new options for shared processor pool and epic respectively:
+    - *shared-processor-pool value*
+    - *deployment-type value*

 - You can now use global replication service using CLI.
 The following commands are added new for global replication service:
     - [List disaster recovery locations for the current region or all regions](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-disaster-recovery-loc)